Code of Ethics

 Worley Erhart-Graves Financial Advisors, Inc.

 Worley Erhart-Graves Financial Advisors, Inc., (WEFA) an independent financial planning firm, is committed to safeguarding the confidential information of its clients.
 We hold all personal information provided to our firm in the strictest confidence.
-These records include all personal information that we collect from clients in connection with any of the services provided by WEFA.
+These records include all personal information we collect from clients regarding any of the services provided by WEFA.
 We have never disclosed information to non-affiliated third parties, except as authorized by you or required by law, and do not anticipate doing so in the future.
 If we were to anticipate such a change in firm policy, we would be prohibited under the law from doing so without advising you first.
 As you know, we use financial information that you provide to us to help you meet your personal financial goals while guarding against any real or perceived infringements of your rights of privacy.
 Our policy with respect to personal information about you is listed below.

 We limit employee access to information to only those who have a business or professional reason for knowing, and only to non-affiliated parties as permitted by law.